-Q. So why all the fuss?

-A. Bayesian statistics uses more than just Bayes' Theorem
+- Q. So why all the fuss? - A. Bayesian statistics uses more than just Bayes' Theorem many people initially think it does; an important job for instructors of intro Stat/Biostat courses is convincing those people that they are wrong.

 In addition to describing random variables, Bayesian statistics uses the 'language' of probability to describe what is known about unknown parameters.